rsnemmen/riaf-sed/README.md

 By order of priority:

+- [ ] include scripts for plotting the SEDs
 - [ ] port the core fortran code to C and better organize it
 - [ ] add nonthermal emission
 - [ ] OpenACC version for radiative transfer